the-honey/quiz-merger/README.md

 ## Description:

-It merges the collected questions (json) into one readable document.
+It merges the collected questions (json) into one readable, canvas styled document.

 ## In action: